Bobby Smith (ice hockey)

 Robert David Smith (born February 12, 1958) is a Canadian professional ice hockey executive and former player.
-Smith was the majority owner of the Halifax Mooseheads junior hockey team for twenty years until February 2023.
 He played for the Minnesota North Stars and Montreal Canadiens in the National Hockey League (NHL).
+In 184 Stanley Cup playoff games, he record 160 points, which is currently the 25th most in league history.
 He played in four Stanley Cup Finals and won the 1986 Stanley Cup with the Canadiens.
-Smith was born in North Sydney, Nova Scotia, but grew up in Ottawa, Ontario.
+Smith was the majority owner of the Halifax Mooseheads junior hockey team for twenty years until February 2023.